Mysticz0/FinancialClassifier/README.md

 # Financial Classifier

-This project trains a financial sentiment classifier with Hugging Face Transformers and uses it to score the sentiment of finance news articles from a URL.
+This project trains a financial sentiment classifier with Hugging Face Transformers and uses it to score the sentiment of finance news articles from a BENZINGA URL.

 Sentiment labels:
 - `0`: Negative